Arno-Fiire/vite-react-ts-eslint-prettier/README.md

 Learn more about [Prettier options 📜](https://prettier.io/docs/en/options.html)

-Made with ❤️ by Me, inspired by [this video 🎬](https://www.youtube.com/watch?v=cchqeWY0Nak)
+Made with ❤️ by Arno-Fiire, inspired by [this video 🎬](https://www.youtube.com/watch?v=cchqeWY0Nak)